victorabarros/nsq-service-self-driven/README.md

 # NSQ SERVICE SELF.DRIVEN

-[NSQ](https://nsq.io/) Self.Driven it's a entire ecosystem in containers with publisher, message plataform and consumer.
+[NSQ](https://nsq.io/) Self.Driven is an entire ecosystem in containers with publisher, message plataform and consumer.

 ```sh
 >>> docker-compose ps